 While we'd love to see you in person, we don't have a permanent location.
-Since our class schedule is dictated by the availability of our teaching faculty, we often go several months each year where we are not offering classes, making a permanent location impractical for our needs.
+Since our class schedule is dictated by the availability of our teaching faculty, we often go several months each year where we are not offering classes, which makes a permanent location impractical for our needs.
 Our classes are held in theater and workshop spaces in Los Angeles, primarily in the Hollywood, Silver Lake, and West Hollywood areas.
-Our Summer Intensive is on the campus of CSU Long Beach.

 Can I audit a class?

 We do not offer audits of classes.
 We do everything we can to ensure that each class provides a safe environment for our students, a place for them to grow, to take risks, to practice together.
 Each class is an ensemble and deserves a work space that supports the work of the ensemble and where the class can support each other without distraction.
 We are happy to provide you with information about class structure, our teachers, and will do our best to answer any questions you may have.
 Please feel free to contact us with any inquiries.